Hi, I'm Jamie.

 I live in San Francisco where you can find me switching between the two creative hats of an Interaction Designer and an Illustrator.

-I believe in driving social impact on environmental awareness by designing meaningful experiences that bridges the gap between human interaction and technology.
+I believe in designing for social impact and environmental awareness by creating meaningful experiences and interactions.

 A Little Backstory

 I pursued a career in visual arts as a Freelance Illustrator in the Philippines, where I had the opportunity to collaborate with passionate individuals and talented creatives in the industry.

 As a Freelance Illustrator, I mainly work on client-based projects which included both personal and commercial illustrations.
 I started garnering an online presence where it opened doors for me to collaborate and work with distinguished brands and publishing companies.
 During this time, local press such as Real Living, Preen Inquirer, and Candy Magazine, began to feature me alongside other talented creatives in their magazines.
 That experience also led me to the opportunity of becoming an influencer and ambassador with a few companies namely Filed!, Hush Puppies and Wear Lively.
 Below is a timeline showing my experience in art fairs and group exhibits in Manila.

 2016 – 2017